Mequon, Wisconsin: History

 The 1839 Isham Day House is now a museum located in Settlers Park.

 The area was originally inhabited by Native Americans, including the Menominee, Potawatomi, and Sauk people.
 In the early 19th century, the Potawatomi had a village in present-day Thiensville located on Pigeon Creek, north of Freistadt Road.
 In 1832, the Menominee surrendered the land between the Milwaukee River and Lake Michigan to the United States Federal Government through the Treaty of Washington.
 The Potawatomi surrendered the area of Mequon west of the Milwaukee River in 1833 through the 1833 Treaty of Chicago, which (after being ratified in 1835) required them to leave the area by 1838.
 While many Native people moved west of the Mississippi River to Kansas, some chose to remain, and were referred to as "strolling Potawatomi" in contemporary documents because many of them were migrants who subsisted by squatting on their ancestral lands, which were now owned by white settlers.
 Eventually the Potawatomi who evaded forced removal gathered in northern Wisconsin, where they formed the Forest County Potawatomi Community.

 European trappers, explorers, and traders used the Milwaukee River through the middle of what is now Mequon as a means of transportation.
 The first permanent white settlers arrived in the mid-1830s from New York, England, and Ireland.
 One of the first settlers was John Weston, who settled near present-day Thiensville in 1837 and served as the first postmaster of the Town of Mequon.
 One of the oldest surviving buildings from this period is the Isham Day House, constructed in 1839 on the west bank of the river.
 The first Germans arrived in 1839, and in the 1840s Germans became the largest ethnic group in Mequon and Ozaukee County.

 Freistadt

 While Trinity Lutheran Church of Freistadt moved to a stone church in 1884, a reconstruction of the original log structure stands at the Trinity-Freistadt Historic Site.

 In October 1839, a party of twenty German families from Pomerania, Prussia, settled the Freistadt community in the western part of the Town of Mequon.
 They were Old Lutherans who had resisted the Prussian government's attempts to take control over the Protestant churches through the Prussian Union of Churches.
-In German, "Freistadt" means "Free City".
+In German, "Freistadt" (/de/) means "Free City".

 In 1840, they built a log cabin church, which they named Trinity Lutheran Church.
 It was the first Lutheran church in Wisconsin.
 In 1845, what would become the Lutheran Synod of Buffalo was organized in Freistadt.
 However, the Freistadt church became a part of the Lutheran Church–Missouri Synod in 1848.
 The wooden church was replaced with a limestone building in 1884.